Campus Parking and Vehicle Policy

 Towing Policy

 The college reserves the right to tow any vehicle in violation of the current parking policy/regulations.
-The college also reserves the right to tow any vehicle that is a threat to safety, the environment, or creating a nuisance noise.
+The college also reserves the right to tow any vehicle that poses a threat to safety or the environment, or that creates a nuisance noise.
 Charges incurred for storage and/or towing will be at the vehicle owner’s expense.
-The authority to tow vehicles resides with the Campus Police Department and of the Dean of Students.
-In instances where a vehicle is violating college or town parking policy in a public road or area, the Town of Montreat Police, in conjunction with Campus Police, also has the authority to tow.
+The authority to tow vehicles resides with the Campus Police Department and the Dean of Students.
+In instances where a vehicle is violating college or town parking policy on a public road or area, the Town of Montreat Police, in conjunction with Campus Police, also has the authority to tow the vehicle.

 2. Unregistered vehicles can be booted.
-Cars that have been booted may be released by the Campus Police, after payment of a fee and proper registration of the vehicle (if permitted).
+Cars that have been booted may be released by the Campus Police after payment of a fee and proper vehicle registration (if permitted).

 3. Vehicles belonging to chronic violators of parking regulations (3 or more violations) may be towed or booted at any time, at the owner’s expense, and campus parking privileges may be revoked.